triblespace/tribles-rust/README.md

 ## Features

+- **Lightweight & Flexible**: Data storage should seamlessly scale from in-memory data organization to large-scale blob and metadata storage on S3.
+- **Distributed**: Eventually consistent CRDT semantics (based on the CALM principle), compressed zero-copy archives (WIP), and built-in version control.
 - **Predictable Performance**: An optimizer-free design using novel algorithms and data structures removes the need for manual query-tuning and enables single-digit microsecond latency.
 - **Fast In-Memory Datasets**: Enjoy cheap copy-on-write (COW) semantics and speedy set operations, allowing you to treat entire datasets as values.
-- **Lightweight & Flexible**: Data storage should seamlessly scale from in-memory data organization to large-scale blob and metadata storage on S3.
-- **Distributed**: Eventually consistent CRDT semantics (based on the CALM principle), compressed zero-copy archives (WIP), and built-in version control.
 - **Compile-Time Typed Queries**: Safer data handling, plus handy features like delta queries.
 - **Low Overall Complexity**: We aim for a design that feels obvious (in the best way) and makes good use of existing language facilities.
+A serverless design makes it completely self-sufficient for local use and requires only an S3-compatible service for distribution.
 - **Easy Implementation**: The spec is designed to be friendly to high- and low-level languages, or even hardware implementations.

 # Community